AbsaOSS/enceladus/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-labels: feature, request, under discussion, priority: undecided
+labels: 'feature, request, under discussion, priority: undecided'

 ---